 Explore the Green Grotto Caves

-The Green Grotto Caves located in Ocho Rios are now one of Jamaica’s most popular natural attractions but have served multiple purposes over the years, including a hideout for slaves and a storeroom for rum barrels during WWII.
-Exploring the unique limestone formations, stalagtites, and stalagmites of the Green Grotto Caves is certainly a fun way to spend your day in Jamaica.
-This approximately 1 hour guided tour will take you through the underground passageways to the innermost cavern and grotto where you can admire the translucent waters.
+The Green Grotto Caves located near Ocho Rios are now one of Jamaica’s most popular natural attractions but have served multiple purposes over the years.
+They were once a hideout for slaves and a storeroom for rum barrels during WWII.

 Tour the Rose Hall Plantation